Cornish Clotted Cream - Made The Traditional Way - Trewithen Dairy

 Cornish Clotted Cream

 With an unmistakable golden crust and a luxuriously rich flavour, you simply can’t beat our award-winning Trewithen Dairy Cornish Clotted Cream.
-Made with milk from local Cornish herds, it’s perfect for spooning onto jam-laden scones or stirring into sauces for a creamy depth of flavour – delicious!
+Made with milk from local Cornish herds, it’s the perfect component for your Cornish cream teas and spooning onto strawberry jam-laden scones or stirring into sauces for a creamy depth of flavour – delicious!
+Our authentic Cornish clotted cream boasts a minimum 55% butterfat content and that distinctive golden hue that comes from Cornwall’s carotene-rich pastures, ensuring every spoonful delivers the true taste of tradition.

-Trewithen’s irresistible clotted cream is made by heating whole cow’s milk using water baths and then leaving it in shallow pans to cool slowly.
-During this time, the cream content rises to the surface and forms “clots” hence the name.
-The proper Cornish way to enjoy a cream tea is to break the scone with your hands, before spreading each side with a layer of jam followed by a generous dollop of Cornish Clotted Cream.
+Trewithen’s irresistible Cornish clotted cream is made by heating Cornish cream from local dairy herds, then baking it in an oven for a minimum of one hour.
+During this time the cream fat rises to the surface and during the cooling process forms the famous crust.
+The proper Cornish way to enjoy a cream tea is to break the scone with your hands, before spreading each side with a layer of jam, followed by a generous dollop of Cornish Clotted Cream.
 The jam prevents the warm scone from melting the cream!
+Another traditional treat is the Cornish Split – much like a cream tea, but with an indulgent twist using a sweet bread base.

 Nutritional Information